ragujan/Online_library_laravel_vue/README.md

 - Tailwind CSS

 ## Initial Start

-You have to register as a user [User Register](http://127.0.0.1:8000/signup) At the first registration, you wil be logged in automatically As a registered, authenticated user.
-You will be having access to browse books, and view borrowed books.
+You have to register as a user [User Register](http://127.0.0.1:8000/signup).
+After the first registration, you will be logged in automatically.
+As a registered, authenticated user, you will have access to browse books and view borrowed books.
 [Browse Books](http://127.0.0.1:8000/browse-books)
 [Borrowed Books](http://127.0.0.1:8000/retrieve-borrowed-books)